DigitalRuby/ExchangeSharp/README.md

     }
 }
 ```
-## How to contribute
+### How to contribute
 Please read the [contributing guideline](CONTRIBUTING.md) before submitting a pull request.

-## I Can Help
+### I Can Help
 I do cryptocurrency consulting, please don't hesitate to contact me if you have enhancements to ExchangeSharp that you need or a custom solution you would like me to implement (exchangesharp@digitalruby.com).

-## Donations Gratefully Accepted
+### Donations Gratefully Accepted
-If you want help with your project, have questions that need answering or this project has helped you in any way, I accept donations.
+Believe it or not, donations are quite rare.
+I've posted publicly the total donation amounts below.
+If ExchangeSharp has helped you in anyway, please consider donating.

 [![Donate with Bitcoin](https://en.cryptobadges.io/badge/small/1GBz8ithHvTqeRZxkmpHx5kQ9wBXuSH8AG)](https://en.cryptobadges.io/donate/1GBz8ithHvTqeRZxkmpHx5kQ9wBXuSH8AG)